michelegargiulo/Witchery-Companion/src/main/java/com/smokeythebandicoot/witcherycompanion/integrations/tinkers/Design.md

 [On Armor (Chest only)]
 Brew bonus for brewing the Brew of Raisin (mimics Necromancer's robes) + Undead ignore you (mimics Necromancer's robes).
 Only on chestplate, incompatible with Creeper Repellent.
 Only applicable to Impregnated Leather material

-### Nostalgic [Ruby Slippers]
+### Nostalgic [Ruby Slippers] or Homing
 [On Armor (Boots only)]
 Allows the player to use the chant /chant there's no place like home.
 Player needs to be infused, and is teleported to their spawn point.
 Costs 40% infusion power if same dimension, 60% otherwise.
 Cooldown: 30 minutes.
 Allows the player to drop a bound waystone nearby and use the same chant to teleport to the waystone's location (waystone will be consumed).
 Costs 20% of infused power if same dimension, 40% otherwise.
 Saving having to draw a circle for the Rite of Transposition.
 Only on footwear, incompatible with Seeping.
 Only applicable to Impregnated Leather material

 ### Seeping [Seeping Shoes]
 [On Armor (Boots only)]
 Whenever the player has Poison status effect, it will make it sip into the soil, negating the Poison and applying a Bone Meal effect.
-Only on footwear, incompatible with Seeping.
-Only applicable to Impregnated Leather material
+Only on footwear, incompatible with Homing

 ### Nullifying [Nullifying Bolts]
 [On Weapons (Bolts and Arrows only)]